toolness/lovebomb.me/README.md

 ## Development

-Just run `python server.py`, a trivial local webserver, and browse to http://localhost:8000.
+Just enter the root directory of the repository and run `python server.py`, a trivial local webserver, and browse to http://localhost:8000.

   [Hackasaurus]: http://hackasaurus.org
   [interest-based learning]: http://commonspace.wordpress.com/2011/09/27/friends-and-mentors/